overhangio/tutor/docs/quickstart.rst

 Quickstart (1-click install)
 ----------------------------

+1. Install the latest stable release of Tutor from pip:

+.. include:: download/pip.rst

-1. `Download <https://github.com/overhangio/tutor/releases>`_ the latest stable release of Tutor and place the ``tutor`` executable in your path.
-From the command line:
+Or `download <https://github.com/overhangio/tutor/releases>`_ the pre-compiled binary and place the ``tutor`` executable in your path:

 .. include:: download/binary.rst

-Or:

-.. include:: download/pip.rst

 2. Run ``tutor local quickstart``
 3. You're done!